360-info/quarto-scaffold/README.md

 Add dependencies, such as R package or other tools, using the `.devcontainer/devcontainer.json` file.

 The project's `README.md` will be generated from `README.qmd`, not this file.
 Fill the frontmatter in there to customise the README.
+When the project is ready for publication, overwrite this file with the rendered `out/README.md`.

 ## Adding analyses or embeds